Fira Cyclades, Greece Travel Guide

 If you hike the Fira-Oia trail or the volcano, a small daypack is helpful for water and snacks.
 Comfortable hiking shoes with good grip are necessary due to bumpy trails.

-Many boat tours offer equipment, but bringing your own goggles and snorkel ensures a proper well-being and hygiene.
+Many boat tours offer equipment, but bringing your own goggles and snorkel ensures a proper well-existence and hygiene.
 A Full-face snorkel mask offers a wider field of view.
 Rent underwater diving equipment directly from certified dive centers.

 These items enhance comfort, security, and convenience throughout your trip, while also promoting eco-friendly travel.